auroravoje/ai-agent/README.md

 # ai-agent
-Ai agent with Azure AI Foundry and streamlit
+AI-agent with Azure AI Foundry and streamlit